 Shrimp and Grits - Sauteed shrimp with bacon, garlic, and green onion served over creamy, stone-ground grits with cheddar cheese.

 This great old southern classic, Shrimp and Grits, is an example of low-country cooking at its absolute best.
 Using readily available local ingredients to produce something so mouth-watering, so delicious that it almost takes your breath away.

-Shrimp and Grits is thought to have originated as a breakfast recipe along the Carolina coast.
+The recipe is thought to have originated as a breakfast dish along the Carolina coast.
 Most people say that it was generally unknown outside of the low country until Craig Claiborne wrote an article about it in 1985 for The New York Times.

 It may have taken an introduction from The New York Times to bring the dish to the national consciousness, but it has certainly become a sensation on its own.
 Even Bobby Flay, best known for open-flame grilling and southwestern cuisine, says in Bobby Flay Cooks American, "If there is one dish that makes me want to march down Fifth Avenue waving the American flag, it's shrimp and grits."

 Now, there are about as many recipes for this southern classic as there are cooks and this is my version.
 Others include mushrooms in the recipe and some prefer to serve over plain grits instead of cheese grits.

-There are so many variations on the combination of shrimp and grits, that one of the most famous of southern chefs, Nathalie Dupree, wrote an entire cookbook on the subject.
+There are so many variations on the classic combination that one of the most famous of southern chefs, Nathalie Dupree, wrote an entire cookbook on the subject.
 Browsing through the pages on Amazon, I see so many variations I want to try!